indraneelpatil/nd_icp/README.md

 #### Eigenvectors/ Eigenvalues of matrix
 * Vector which only gets scaled after matrix transformation but maintains direction
 * Eigen value is the scaling constant for the eigen vector
+* Intuitively they point in the direction of most significant variation

 #### Rectangular matrices
 * Rectangular matrices can add or subtract a dimension when applied to a vector